LLNL/pysolate/README.md

-pyBlockSeis
+pySolate
 ===========
-`pyblockseis` (Block Choice Seismic Analysis in Python) is a tool for processing seismic data using continuous wavelet transform (CWT).
+`pysolate` is a tool for processing seismic data using continuous wavelet transform (CWT).
 The tool is based on the Matlab software [Block Choice Seismic Analysis](http://www.ceri.memphis.edu/people/clangstn/software.html) (BCseis, version 1.1) by Charles A. Langston and S. Mostafa Mousavi.